- Annual festivals also celebrate the Hopi, Navajo, Zuni, and Hispanic heritage of the area and Four Corners region.

 Where: Museum of Northern Arizona in Flagstaff AZ

 Cost: Event admissions vary.
-Museum admission range from $6 to $10 by age.
+Museum admission is $12 for adults.

 Details: The original programs began in 1928, focusing on research, collections, education, conservation and a sense of place.
 The museum hopes to develop/diffuse appreciation and knowledge and collect/preserve both scientific/artistic artifacts, as well as protecting prehistoric/historic sites, artwork, scenic locations, local plant life and wildlife.
 It also aimed to continue the maintenance of the museum by providing Flagstaff with research facilities, as well presenting an enjoying environment for all.